 You may even find that you bring exactly the same problems to this partnership because of behaviour that you repeat from your last relationship.

 When you have children in a marriage, the stakes are a lot higher.

-Ultimately children flourish best in a stable and happy home environment whether that be a happy marriage or an amicable divorce.
+Ultimately children flourish best in a happy home environment whether that be a happy marriage or an amicable divorce.
 An acrimonious divorce is the worst possible outcome for them.

 But not everyone thinks in black and white.
 Some partnerships are stronger than they look and some people have the emotional capacity to work through an affair, taking a long hard look at what has caused the rift in the marriage.